 Bonuses are one of the most exciting aspects of an online casino, so we’ve listed some of the best bonuses in Utah casinos below.
 These offer competitive match deposit bonuses with higher limits compared to many other casino bonuses.
 Find out more on each, including information on bonus T&Cs and playthrough wagering requirements.

 Utah has bucked the trend towards relaxation of gambling laws seen in other parts of the country.
 This means the state has authorized neither a state-run lottery nor charitable gaming (like raffles or bingo).
-Traditionally, other states have used these as vehicles to fund education, the environment, and other critical social services.
+Traditionally, other states have used these, and legal online gambling, as vehicles to fund education, the environment, and other critical social services.

-Although fantasy contests are not authorized or licensed in Utah, they have been tolerated meaning players can find operators offering DFS like DraftKings.
+Although fantasy contests are not authorized or licensed for Utah residents, they have been tolerated meaning players can find operators offering Utah Daily Fantasy Sports like DraftKings.

 Utah opposed gambling even before statehood.
 A prohibition on horse race gambling was firmly established until 1925, when pari-mutuel wagering was briefly permitted for 2 years until 1927 when the legislature stepped in.
-For a brief moment, people could socially gather at locations like Lagoon Amusement Park.
+For a brief moment, Utah residents could socially gather at locations like Lagoon Amusement Park.

 A statewide ballot defeated the first attempt (Initiative A) to re-establish pari-mutuel wagering in Utah on November 4, 1958.
 Voters turned down a second statewide ballot to approve pari-mutuel wagering on horse racing and create the Utah Horse Racing Commission on November 3, 1992.